KevinLitzenberg/Python-APISecretsManager/README.md

-A simple module for managing certain string secrets, API keys, and passwords.
+A class for managing certain string secrets, API keys, and passwords.

 Current version 0.0.1